leonardodls/product-introduction-financial-accounting/assets/public/Chapter_1_Introduction_to_business_and_accounting_concepts/01_BusinessConcepts.md

 Take the example of a fitness studio, Core Fitness.
 Core Fitness’ revenue from membership fees is approximately $30,000 per month.
 Core Fitness incurs a number of monthly costs.
 A large percentage of these are fixed costs such as the rent of the premises, insurance and salaries.
 A few of the costs such as laundry services and utilities are variable costs and depend on the number of members at the gym.
 Total costs (fixed + variable) are approximately $22,500 per month.
 Core Fitness’ revenue exceeds its costs by approximately $7,500 per month and therefore, the business is profitable.

+Below is an interactive chart with three lines: revenue, fixed cost and total cost.
+The chart shows the amount of profit and loss for a given number of members.
+The chart also shows the **breakeven point** – the point at which revenue = costs.

+In order to see the affect on the profit, loss and break-even point, when our inputs change, you can use the sliders on the left to change:

+  - Fixed costs

+  - Variable costs per member

+  - Membership fee per member

 ![](./Chapter_1_Introduction_to_business_and_accounting_concepts/media/01_BusinessConcepts/image3.png)

+You will notice that as our fixed costs increase, our fixed cost and total cost curves move up and our break-even point increases.

+As our variable costs per member increase, the slope of the total cost curve changes and, again, our break-even point increases.

+As the membership fee (per member) increases, the slope of the total revenue line becomes steeper and the number of members we need to reach break-even decreases.

+## Core Fitness Overview

 Throughout this course, we will use the operations of *Core Fitness* to understand key accounting concepts.

-## Core Fitness Overview

 Stella and Eddie met when they were both personal trainers at a neighborhood gym.
 Eddie specializes in cardio and strength training while Stella specializes in yoga and pilates.
 A few years ago, the two friends decided to quit their jobs and start Core Fitness, an exercise studio that offers individual and group Core Fitness classes – a work out class they designed which combines cardio, strength and flexibility.
 People can either join Core Fitness as monthly members or pay for a single class.